eddiesholl/atom-fancy-react/README.md

 # Contributing

+The success of this package is based on supporting a wide range of dependencies, styles, approaches and package conventions.
 If your particular configuration is not supported, feel free to open an issue and describe the changes you are looking for.
-Pull requests are most welcome!
+Pull requests are also most welcome!

+# Implementation & Dependencies

+The plugin makes heavy use of javascript ASTs to process input source code, and to generate output code.
+Currently the parsing is done using `acorn` and `acorn-jsx`, node construction via `estree-builder`, and generation by `astring`.
+This is more labor intensive than simple string templates but should allow much richer functionality and opportunity for extension.

 # Future items